 The two most accessible UM garages to the SMC Campus Center are the Penn Street and Pratt Street garages.
 The Pratt Street Garage is connected to the SMC Campus Center.
 However, unless special access has been arranged, parkers in the Pratt Street Garage still must enter through the Lombard Street entrance.
 The Penn Street Garage is located a block from the front entrance of the SMC Campus Center.

 Organizations and/or departments hosting special events in the SMC Campus Center may inquire of Parking and Transportation Services about Special Event Parking arrangements.

 Pratt Street Garage: Special Access Options

 - On weekdays (Monday-Friday) during the academic year, Pratt Street Garage parkers may enter and exit the SMC Campus Center on the second floor through the vestibule located on the third floor of the Pratt Garage between the hours of 4 p.m. and 30 minutes prior to the closing of the building.

 - Organizations or departments hosting special events may inquire of the Director of Events about the availability of vestibule access in conjunction with a special event.
 If approved, there likely will be an extra charge because of the need to have a security officer present at the vestibule during its use.

 - Members of URecFit may take advantage of special parking arrangements offered at limited times of the day.
 See URecFit's website for details.

 No flyers, posters,or banners may be placed, taped, or hung on walls, windows, doors, tables, or other areas.
 If you have any questions or concerns, please contact Event Services at email@example.com.
 Appropriate materials may be exhibited on the televisions’ digital displays throughout the building.
 Please see “Digital Display” above for more details.

-The Relaxation Room is located on the third floor, down the hallway past the Event Services offices.
+The Relaxation Space is located on the third floor, down the hallway past the Event Services offices.
 The space is open during regular business hours.
-The room features six comfortable chairs, three wicker lounge chairs that overlook the School of Nursing lawn, two full-body massage chairs, and a “pod” chair with an iPod port.
 Students who use the room are expected to keep it silent and refrain from eating or drinking